ABGEO/abgeo-dev/content/blog/generate-a-professional-cv-pdf-using-markdown-and-hugo/index.md

 </html>
 ```

-This gave me a clean and professional - looking CV page:
+This gave me a clean and professional-looking CV page:

 {{< figure src="/blog/generate-a-professional-cv-pdf-using-markdown-and-hugo/images/cv-in-own-layout.png" alt="CV in own Layout" position="center" caption="CV in own Layout" captionPosition="center" >}}

 I can even directly share the link to my CV, such as <a href="https://abgeo.dev/cv" target="_blank">abgeo.dev/cv</a>, with recipients.
 However, an HTML page isn’t the most practical format for sharing a CV, especially in professional settings.

 We still need to convert it to a more universally accepted format, like PDF.
-Stay tuned — we’re almost there!
+Stay tuned - we’re almost there!

 ## Converting CV to PDF